jsdotlua/react-lua/docs/api-reference/react.md

 * Use `Component:extend` in place of ES6 class semantics
 * Implement an `init` method on components instead of a constructor

-Roact 17 also includes the following deviations:
+React-lua also includes the following deviations:

 * Instead of initializing component state by assigning a value to `self.state` in the `init` method, use `setState` as you would elsewhere (this is inherited from Legacy Roact for compatibility and consistency)
-* Error boundaries are not fully supported in Roact 17 at this time due to a limitation in recursive `pcall` depth
+* Error boundaries are not fully supported in React-lua at this time due to a limitation in recursive `pcall` depth

 ```lua
 local MyComponent = React.Component:extend("MyComponent")